Welcome to my website.

 I offer confidential sessions for both individuals and couples, which can either be short-term work on specific problems, or longer-term work on more deep-seated personal issues.
 I specialise in sexual and relationship difficulties, but am also accustomed to dealing with a wide range of issues, such as low self-esteem, anxiety, depression, stress, bereavement, trauma, study or career difficulties, and the psychological and emotional consequences of abuse.
 I aim to listen to you in a non-judgmental way and to provide a consistent and reliable resource that will enable you to understand and accept yourself better and gain a greater sense of control over your life.
 Clients say that I am someone with whom it is possible to be at ease and to speak openly about troubling and sensitive matters.

-I have over thirty years' experience as a counsellor and psychotherapist, and am registered as a Psychoanalytic Psychotherapist with the UK Council for Psychotherapy (UKCP), as a Senior Accredited Counsellor with the British Association for Counselling and Psychotherapy (BACP), and as an accredited member of ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity).
-I am a member of the European Society for Sexual Medicine, a trainee member of the College of Sexual and Relationship Therapists, and am registered with the Information Commissioner's Office for the protection of personal data.
+I have over thirty years' experience as a counsellor and psychotherapist, and am registered as a Psychosexual Psychotherapist with the College of Sexual and Relationship Therapists (COSRT), and as a Psychoanalytic Psychotherapist with the UK Council for Psychotherapy (UKCP).
+I am a Senior Accredited Counsellor with the British Association for Counselling and Psychotherapy (BACP), and an accredited member of ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity).
+I am also a member of the Specialist Treatment Organisation for Perpetrators and Survivors of Sexual Offending (STOPSO).
+I am registered with the Information Commissioner's Office for the protection of personal data.

 I worked for many years in the NHS as Principal Adult Psychotherapist and Senior Counsellor, and before that as a University Counsellor.
 I am currently a Consultant for the Churches’ Ministerial Counselling Service, which offers counselling to ministers of religion and their spouses.
 I have also had extensive experience, in both the NHS and private practice, as a clinical supervisor of other counsellors, including trainees.